 Description Applicant comment main hub of the home to the rear in order to be able to take advantage of the significant city views which are the main appeal of the lot.
 The vast kitchen, family, dining leading out onto the extra-large outdoor living area create an excellent hub for entertaining.
-The house will be painted with light render colours and the roof colour will also be light in order to decrease absorption values Amenity Good design optimises internal and external amenity for occupants, visitors and and productive. neighbours, contributing to living and working environments that are comfortable Demonstrate how the development optimises amenity for occupants, adjoining neighbours and onlookers Due to the scale of the building and the slope of the land the design has incorporated a lift in order to ensure amenity for the residents is maintained as they age.
+The house will be painted with light render colours and the roof colour will also be light in order to decrease absorption values Amenity neighbours, contributing to living and working environments that are comfortable Demonstrate how the development optimises amenity for occupants, adjoining neighbours and onlookers Due to the scale of the building and the slope of the land the design has incorporated a lift in order to ensure amenity for the residents is maintained as they age.
 The design has ensured that the upper level windows and balconies have been designed in such a way to avoid any direct overlooking in order to maintain a high level of privacy for the neighbouring lots.
 The balconies (especially the ones facing the laneway) Also increase safety to all other neighbouring dwellings as the increase the surveillance over the laneway.
 While we are proposing a to have a three-storey home it has been ensured that to Mary street it is only of a two-storey height.
 Therefore, it blends in with the streetscape.
-Legibility Good design results in buildings and places that are legible, with clear connecti Demonstrate how the design allow users and visitors to navigate through the development.
+Legibility ,, Good design results in buildings and places that are legible, with clear connecti ons and memorable elements to help people find their way around Demonstrate how the design allow users and visitors to navigate through the development.
 The design incorporates a street wall with double gates that lead to a front path which is in direct line with the front door.
 As well as this the verandah that runs the full width of the dwelling has a portion, which is in line with the front door, which projects and has a gable feature which highlights the primary entrance into the home.
-Safety Good design optimises safety and security, minimising the risk of personal harm Demonstrate how the layout of buildings on site provides safe and high n and supporting safe behaviour and use.
-The design has spaces within the front setback area as well as to the level of amenity for residents. rear laneway to ensure that there is a high degree of passive
+Safety Good design optimises safety and security, minimising the risk of personal harm Demonstrate how the layout of buildings on site provides safe and high level of amenity for residents.
+The design has spaces within the front setback area as well as to the rear laneway to ensure that there is a high degree of passive